 However.
 One evidently cannot just split off a piece of their soul, grab it, and put it directly into an inanimate object.
 Souls are evidently fairly resiliant, or something as extreme as murder would not be necessary in order to produce a Horcrux.
-And something more than simple murder must be involved, since murder does not expell bits of the murder’s soul, in any case.
-Souls usually stay where they belong, however damaged.
+And something more than a simple murder must be involved, since murder in itself does not expell bits of the murder’s soul.
+Souls, however damaged, usually stay where they belong.
 It would take some maneuvering to get a fragment out of its source’s body.

-It is, however, quite blindingly evident that the typical method of getting any soul out of a body is by killing the body that houses it.
+Once one considers it, however, it is quite blindingly evident that the typical method of getting any soul out of a body is by killing the body that houses it.

 So, what if the soul in that murdered body is not the Victim’s?
 Or, rather, what if the body in question contains not only the Victim’s soul?

 What if the Murderer takes possession of the Victim before killing him?
 What would become of the portion of the Murder’s soul that is possessing the Victim at the point of death?